Vitamin K-2 Food Sources - Questions & Answers - Page 33

 Popular questions about Vitamin K-2

-Edamame beans are an excellent source of Vitamin K, containing 419 mcg per 100g.
-This is about 560% of the recommended daily intake.
+Egg yolks are a good source of Vitamin K, providing about 16 mcg per egg, or about 13% of the recommended daily value.

-How much vitamin K is in fresh mint leaves?
+How much vitamin K is in an egg?

-How much vitamin K is in soybean oil?
+How much vitamin K is in egg whites?

 Key facts about Vitamin K-2